gabyx/Githooks/README.md

 # might get invoked in parallel on a server.
 git hooks config update --disable
 ```

-Enabling auto-updates on the server, is a todo and needs file locks.

 Note: A user cannot change bare repository Githooks by pushing changes to a bare
 repository on the server.
 If you use shared hook repositories in you bare